Corrections to the Smoothness and On-Shell Approximations in Femtoscopy and Coalescence: Results for the Blast Wave Model

 In the following calculations, we used CATS\cite{cats} for numerical wavefunctions (adding in the appropriate complex phase shifts, as mentioned in Sec. \ref{sec3a}), using the Argonne v18 potential\cite{av18} to model FSI.
 See App. \ref{appA} for details on the calculation of angle-averaged kernels.
 We refer to \cite{alice-bwm1,alice-bwm2,alice-coal-bwm} for typical blast wave parameter fits to ALICE collisions (which generally focus on PbPb collisions).
 We also fit the data in Figure 1 of \cite{alice-data} for pp collisions with $p_t\approx0.9$ GeV to the blast wave model with parameters $R_0=\tau_0=2.0$ fm, $\Delta\tau=1.5$ fm, $\beta_S=0.5$, $n=2$, and $T=150$ MeV.

 We plot the correlation functions and corrections for various source sizes and transverse momenta in Fig. \ref{fig:corr-size}, using the $\Delta\tau$, $\beta_S$, $n$, and $T$ values from the previously mentioned fit to the data in \cite{alice-data}.
 We use $R_0=\tau_0=2.0$ fm as an approximate picture of pp collisions, $R_0=\tau_0=7.0$ fm for PbPb collisions, and $R_0=\tau_0=1.0$ fm to demonstrate the effects of a smaller source.
 The green curve in the center row is the specific fit for the data.
-We found the smoothness corrections to be comparable to the reported uncertainty of the fit in \cite{alice-data}, of order 0.5\%.
+We found the smoothness corrections to be comparable to the reported uncertainty of the fit in \cite{alice-data}, of order 0.5\% (see the error bars in Fig. \ref{fig:corr-size}).
 Fig. \ref{fig:corr-other} shows the effects of varying the other blast wave parameters for different source sizes at fixed $p_t=0.3$ GeV.
+Additionally, we found the anisotropic corrections \eqref{c-aniso} to be universally small -- sub-percent even for small sources, and sub-permil for pp source parameters.

 The size of the source $R_0\approx\tau_0$ is a primary factor for the magnitude of both of the correlation function itself, as well as the relative corrections to it due to the smoothness expansion.
 For smaller sources, the correlation function and its relative corrections become larger.
 Specifically, the corrections become large when the size of the source becomes comparable to the characteristic length of the interaction.
 This scaling is analyzed further at the level of the source function in App. \ref{appB}.
 We also found that the smoothness corrections were larger at smaller transverse momenta.